Medicine or Malarkey: Can you repay your “sleep debt?”

 Sleeping less than that is linked with increased risk for obesity, stroke, and poor mental health.

 The good news is that there’s a solution!
 You may have heard that “once you lose sleep, you can’t get it back,” but research shows it actually is possible to pay back your “sleep debt.”

 Short-term sleep debt is when you generally get enough sleep but experience a rough week or two — maybe working to meet an urgent deadline or caring for a sick child.
-In this case, Harvard Women’s Health Watch recommends adding 1-2 extra hours of sleep every night (or during naps on the weekend) until you’ve paid back the number of hours you lost.
+When that happens, experts recommend adding 1-2 extra hours of sleep every night (or during naps on the weekend) until you’ve paid back the number of hours you lost.

-A long-term sleep deficit, which is what most of us are staring down, is trickier to resolve.
+Most of us are dealing with a long-term sleep deficit, which is trickier to resolve.

-“If you’ve shorted yourself on sleep for decades, you won’t be required to put in a Rip Van Winkle–like effort to repay the hours of missed slumber,” reads the Harvard article.
+“If you’ve shorted yourself on sleep for decades, you won’t be required to put in a Rip Van Winkle–like effort to repay the hours of missed slumber,” according to Harvard Medical School.
 “Nonetheless, it could take a few weeks to recoup your losses.”

 By the way, boosted energy is just one of the benefits of getting enough sleep.
 In addition to lowering your risk for chronic conditions like diabetes and heart disease, you may find yourself enjoying better memory and even catching fewer colds, thanks to a boosted immune system!

 If you don’t have the luxury of scheduling a sleep vacation, all is not lost.
 Even within the confines of a busy lifestyle, you can follow research-backed tips for better sleep, including:

 - Avoid caffeine starting six hours before you want to fall asleep.